wclr/yalc/README.md

 ## What

-- `yalc` acts as very simple local repository for your locally developed packages that you want to share across your local environment.
+- `yalc` acts as a very simple local repository for your locally developed packages that you want to share across your local environment.
 - When you run `yalc publish` in the package directory, it grabs only files that should be published to NPM and _puts_ them in a special global store (located, for example, in `~/.yalc`).
 - When you run `yalc add my-package` in your `project` it _pulls_ package content into `.yalc` in the current folder and injects a `file:`/`link:` dependency into `package.json`.
 Alternatively, you may use `yalc link my-package` which will create a symlink to the package content in `node_modules` and will not touch `package.json` (like `npm/yarn link` does), or you even may use it with **Pnmp/Yarn/Npm workspaces**.
 - `yalc` creates a special `yalc.lock` file in your project (similar to `yarn.lock` and `package-lock.json`) that is used to ensure consistency while performing `yalc`'s routines.